wujiashu0421/SPART/README.md

 Additionally SPART supports:
 * Symbolic computation of all the magnitudes.
-* Automatic Code Generation support
+* Automatic Code Generation support.
-	* Code can be integrated in Simulink models
+	* Code can be integrated in Simulink models.
 	* Efficient C/C++ code can be automatically generated.